awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 **Type *DNS type* value**
 Enter a value that corresponds with the value that you specified for **DNS type** when you started this traffic policy\.
 For example, if you chose **MX** for **DNS type**, enter two values: the priority that you want to assign to a mail server and the domain name of the mail server, such as `10 sydney.mail.example.com`\.
-For more information about supported DNS types, see [Supported DNS Record Types](ResourceRecordTypes.md)\.
+For more information about supported DNS types, see [Supported DNS record types](ResourceRecordTypes.md)\.

-## Viewing a Map That Shows the Effect of Geoproximity Settings<a name="traffic-flow-geoproximity-map"></a>
+## Viewing a map that shows the effect of geoproximity settings<a name="traffic-flow-geoproximity-map"></a>

 A *geoproximity rule* lets you specify the locations of your resources, both in AWS Regions and, using latitude and longitude, in non\-AWS locations\.
 When you create a geoproximity rule, Route 53 routes internet traffic to the resource that is closest to your users by default\.
 You can also choose to route more or less traffic to a resource by specifying a bias that expands or shrinks the geographic area from which traffic is routed to a resource\.
-For more information about geoproximity routing, see [Geoproximity Routing \(Traffic Flow Only\)](routing-policy.md#routing-policy-geoproximity)\.
+For more information about geoproximity routing, see [Geoproximity routing \(traffic flow only\)](routing-policy.md#routing-policy-geoproximity)\.

 You can display a map that shows the effect of your current geoproximity settings\.
 For example, if you have resources in the US West \(Oregon\), EU \(Frankfurt\), and Asia Pacific \(Tokyo\) Regions, and if you don't specify a bias, the map looks like this\.